HillInfer: Efficient Long-Context LLM Inference on the Edge with Hierarchical KV Eviction using SmartSSD: System Design of HillInfer

 \section{System Design of HillInfer}

 In this section, we detail the designs of HillInfer.
-We first describe the system architecture and workflow (Sec. \ref{Sec:SysOver}), followed by the hierarchical KV cache manager with SmartSSD (Sec. \ref{Sec:HKVM}).
-Finally, we present an adaptive prefetch-based pipeline coordinating CPU, GPU, and SmartSSD (Sec. \ref{Sec:APP}).
+We first describe the system framework and workflow (Sec. \ref{Sec:SysOver}).
+Then, we introduce the hierarchical KV cache manager (Sec. \ref{Sec:HKVM}).
+Finally, we present an adaptive prefetch-based pipeline coordinating CPU, GPU, and SmartSSD (Sec. \ref{Sec:APP}), followed by CSD-based evaluation configuration (Sec. \ref{Sec:CEC}).